-➢ It might seem unusual in a PFM process, that not only the forest is demarcated but also the Got level boundaries.
+- It might seem unusual in a PFM process, that not only the forest is demarcated but also the Got level boundaries.
 Because Got boundaries are often not known on the ground, it is impossible to decide which forest belongs to which Got without demarcating the boundaries of Gots.

-Because PFM is about devolving government administered forest to communities, it has to be based on Government administrative units when it comes to demarcation.
+Here, it refers to delineating Got forest boundary. - Because PFM is about devolving government administered forest to communities, it has to be based on Government administrative units when it comes to demarcation.
 However it is recognised that there are customary claims that do not neatly correspond with administrative units as well as transient lifestyles of some forest dependent people.
 The associate member procedure is designed to help secure customary rights for people resident outside the Got or those with transient lifestyles.
 However at times, communities will have to negotiate between themselves how to ensure important customary claims are maintained and managed under PFM.
-Flexibility would be required in process facilitation to allow this, but it must always be stressed that PFM is designed to be inclusive and not undermine customary forest management, or the livelihoods of forest dependent sections of the community.

-Many steps in PFM can be dramatically streamlined - however boundary negotiation and demarcation cannot be rushed.
+Flexibility would be required in process facilitation to allow this, but it must always be stressed that PFM is designed to be inclusive and not undermine customary forest management, or the livelihoods of forest dependent sections of the community. - Many steps in PFM can be dramatically streamlined however boundary negotiation and demarcation cannot be rushed.
 Spending a few days identifying and engaging all the relevant stakeholders in negotiation can avoid months of work trying to manage a fully blown conflict.
 Overall, this is by far the most time consuming of all the steps but also the step that can generate the most conflicts if sufficient care and attention to detail is not taken.

-\triangleright When it comes to a boundary dispute there are a series of conflict management steps that can be applied - first it would be important to find out if any suitable customary conflict management methods are acceptable to both parties.
-In conventional conflict management the preference is neutral facilitated negotiation, where often compromise - give and take, is the most effective way of reaching agreement.
+In case boundaries share with other woredas, Zone or regions, there should be consultation and representations during the process. - When it comes to a boundary dispute there are a series of conflict management steps that can be applied.
+First it would be important to find out if any suitable customary conflict management methods are acceptable to both parties.
+In conventional conflict management the preference is neutral facilitated negotiation, where often compromise - give and take - is the most effective way of reaching agreement.
 The second preference where negotiation fails would be mediation, where a respected person, maybe an elder helps to bring both sides in the dispute towards an agreement, working as an intermediary and trust builder.
 Less favourable and last resort methods would include arbitration, where a respected outsider considers both sides of the argument and decides the outcome.
-The last resort would be the legal equivalent of arbitration, adjudication which would involve the judiciary and courts.
+The last resort would be the legal equivalent of arbitration - adjudication.
+This would involve the judiciary and courts.
 However if there is a serious dispute about a boundary it is sometimes best to leave it for local stakeholders to sort out, maybe with the help of elders, rather than PFM facilitators investing too much time on it.
 They have enough to do elsewhere!